Scripture Reference:![]()

 “Go into the village,” Jesus instructed, “and you will see a donkey and its colt.”
 (A colt is a young donkey).
 “Bring them to me.
 If anyone says anything or tries to stop you then just say: ‘the Lord needs it’.
 When you say that no one will try to stop you.”

 The two disciples went into the village, and guess what they saw?
-There were a donkey and its colt, just as Jesus said.
+There was a donkey and its colt, just as Jesus said.
 They untied the donkeys and began to walk away.
 Some people were standing nearby, and they called out, “Hey, what are you doing with that colt?”

 The disciples said just what Jesus said to say, “The Lord needs them.”
 When they said that, the people let them go.
 It was just like Jesus said it would be.